GIST-CSBL/HoTS/README.md

 ## License

-HoTS follow [GPL 3.0v license](LICENSE).
+HoTS follows [GPL 3.0v license](LICENSE).
 Therefore, HoTS is open source and free to use for everyone.

 However, compounds which are found by using HoTS follows [CC-BY-NC-4.0](CC-BY-NC-SA-4.0).
 Thus, those compounds are freely available for academic purpose or individual research, but restricted for commecial use.